 Hawaiian-born Bette Midler ("The Divine Miss M") first appeared on Broadway in Fiddler on the Roof (1966–1969), then created a popular nightclub act with an unknown Barry Manilow as her pianist.
 Greater stage and screen success followed, with movie roles in The Rose and For the Boys earning her Oscar nominations.
 Her song "Wind Beneath My Wings" from the movie Beaches became a huge hit in 1988.

 After studying drama at the University of Hawaii, she was hired as an extra on the film adaptation of James Michener's novel Hawaii (1965).
 Saving up her earnings, Midler moved to New York City where she made her stage debut in Fiddler on the Roof in 1966.
-She stayed with the show for three years and then developed a popular nightclub act as a chanteuse and purveyor of outrageously bawdy comic routines.
-At one time, she was accompanied on the piano by the then-unknown Barry Manilow.
+She stayed with the show for three years and then developed a popular nightclub act as a chanteuse and purveyor of outrageously bawdy comic routines, going by the name The Divine Miss M. At one time, she was accompanied on the piano by the then-unknown Barry Manilow.

-Midler's latest recording was an album of holiday songs, Cool Yule, released in 2006.
+Midler's recorded an album of holiday songs, Cool Yule, in 2006.
 The album was nominated for a Grammy in 2007.
 The next year, she announced that she reached a deal with the entertainment promotion company AEG Live to become the resident artist at the famed Las Vegas hotel and casino Caesar's Palace.

-Bette Midler has been married to Martin von Haselberg since 1984.
+Midler founded the New York Restoration Project in 1995.
+The non-profit organization helps revitalize green spaces in low-income neighborhoods of New York City.
+She has been married to Martin von Haselberg since 1984.
 The couple has a daughter named Sophie who graduated from Yale in 2008.